troessner/reek/docs/Long-Parameter-List.md

 end
 ```

-`reek` would report the following warning:
+Reek would report the following warning:

 ```
 test.rb -- 1 warning: